OVERVIEW OF PREP RESEARCH

 WHO recommends PrEP?

-With 2.7 million people becoming infected annually worldwide, both the World Health Organization (WHO) and United States Centers for Disease Control and Prevention (CDC) recommend PrEP as additional prevention choice for people at substantial risk of HIV infection (e.g., MSM). as part of combination prevention approaches
+Given the annual global infection rate of 2.7 million, both the World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC) recommend PrEP as an additional prevention option for those at high risk of HIV, such as MSM, within combination prevention strategies.

-A scientific estimation indicates that, without more effective intervention, MSM could make up half or more of all new HIV infections in Asia by 2020.
+A scientific estimate suggests that without more effective interventions, MSM could constitute 50% or more of new HIV infections in Asia by 2020, emphasizing the urgent need for new prevention tools like PrEP.

 So all I need is just the prescription, right?